News

 Revenue from the real estate transfer tax will represent approximately two-thirds of funds raised, with the remainder coming from the parcel tax.

-The Workforce Housing Solutions Act will include parcel tax exemptions for seniors and low-income homeowners, as well as real estate transfer tax exemptions for families transferring ownership of property within an immediate family.
+The Workforce Housing Affordability Act will include parcel tax exemptions for seniors and low-income homeowners, as well as real estate transfer tax exemptions for families transferring ownership of property within an immediate family.

 Learn more at www.workforcehousingnow.net.